Define the packet format for Interest NACK.

 /<downstream_node_name>/<marker_for_nack>/<original_interest_info> on the face to the downstream node (or use for multiaccess link).
 The downstream node can send a Data response if necessary.

-#8 Updated by Lan Wang over 4 years ago
+#8 Updated by Lan Wang almost 5 years ago

 Sorry the Interest name didn't show up.
 Here it is again: What about a fourth option: think of NACK as a control application between neighbor routers and use a naming convention for the NACK?
 For example, if an upstream wants to NACK an Interest from a downstream node, it sends an Interest